Auxiliary task discovery through generate-and-test: Experimental results

-The proposed generate-and-test method outperformed the baseline with no auxiliary tasks in all three environments (Figure \ref{fig:lc}).
-The generate-and-test method also outperformed the baseline with fixed random auxiliary tasks.
-This suggests that the subgoals discovered by the generate-and-test are actually better than random subgoals.
+Generate-and-test also outperformed the baseline with fixed random auxiliary tasks in all three environments.
+This suggests that the choice of the auxiliary tasks was important and generate-and-test discovered and retained useful auxiliary tasks.

-Interestingly, the fixed random auxiliary tasks resulted in performance gain over the baseline with no auxiliary tasks in all three environments (Figure \ref{fig:lc}).
+Interestingly, the fixed random auxiliary tasks resulted in significant performance gain over the baseline with no auxiliary tasks in the gridworld environments (Figure \ref{fig:lc}).
 This is in line with the findings from the literature suggesting that random GVFs can form good auxiliary tasks for reinforcement learning \citep{zheng2021learning}.
+In the pinball environment, however, the performance gain for the fixed random auxiliary tasks was small.
+This could be because the number of random auxiliary tasks is only $4$ which is relatively small for the pinball environment.